grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/300 Analyze results.md

 jq '. | select(.type == "Point" and .metric == "http_req_duration")' results.json
 ```

 k6 results have a number of [built-in tags](/using-k6/tags-and-groups/#system-tags).
-For example, filter results to only results where the status is 200:
+For example, filter results to only results where the status is 200.

 ```bash
 jq '. | select(.type == "Point" and .data.tags.status == "200")' results.json
 ```

-And calculate the aggregated value of any metric with any particular tags.
-For example,
+Or calculate the aggregated value of any metric with any particular tags.

 <CodeGroup labels={["Average", "Min", "Max"]} lineNumbers={[false]} showCopyButton={[true]} heightTogglers={[true]}>